CladernyJorn/VLM4VLA/README.md

 #### **Checkpoints**

-To facilitate reproducibility, we will release all checkpoints for each version of VLM4VLA.
-Since the paper evaluates multiple VLMs as backbones, we are still organizing and uploading the corresponding resources.
+To facilitate reproducibility, we plan to release all checkpoints for each version of VLM4VLA.
+Since the paper evaluates multiple VLMs as backbones, we are still working on organizing the corresponding resources.